 Best Oil to Season Cast Iron Skillet: Top Picks & Tips

-The best oil to season a cast iron skillet is flaxseed oil.
+The best oil to season cast iron skillet is flaxseed oil.
 It creates a durable, non-stick surface.

 Seasoning a cast iron skillet is crucial for longevity and performance.
 The right oil forms a protective layer that prevents rust and enhances non-stick properties.
 Flaxseed oil is highly recommended due to its high smoke point and polymerization properties.
 It creates a hard, durable coating that improves with each use.